 Is wool clothing good for cold-weather running?

-Wool is one of the original cold-weather clothing materials because of its insulating properties, and the Smartwool Intraknit Racerback Bra is an excellent option for when the temperatures drop.
 Merino wool fibers are evolutionarily adapted to keep merino sheep warm in cold climates and provide an outstanding amount of insulation for their weight.
-Most wool garments designed for insulation are made of pure wool instead of a blend.
+Most wool garments designed for insulation feature pure wool instead of a blend.
 Wool can keep you warm even if it’s wet.
 This can be useful if you sweat a lot during a running effort or get caught in a rain or snowstorm.
 While other materials, namely cotton, can get extremely cold and thus dangerous when wet, you can trust wool to provide warmth under any conditions.

 Can I layer with wool apparel?

 Wool is an excellent option for nearly any layer of your running kit.
 As a base layer, wool can wick moisture from the skin and move it outwards so your skin doesn’t get clammy.
-Thicker wool shirts, like the Smartwool Classic All-Season Merino Base Layer, are an excellent option for adding layers as it gets colder.
-The percentage of wool in a piece of clothing will determine how insulating it is, with pure wool shirts being the warmest.
-Many shirts designed to function in warm weather as a standalone or base layer in the cold are made from a wool blend.
-By blending wool with other materials, companies can make clothing more durable and quicker drying.
+Thicker wool shirts, like the Smartwool Classic All-Season Merino Base Layer, are an excellent option for adding insulation as it gets colder.

 Many companies make both top and bottom wool baselayers, an excellent foundation for a running kit in cold weather.
+You can read more about base layer options in our Best Base Layers and Best Base Layers for Women guides.

 Call for Comments